Issues of Concern

 - An HIV-negative person who has had sex with both women and men.

 - Infrequent use of condoms during sex with 1 or more high-risk partners of unknown HIV status

-- Ongoing sexual relationship with an HIV-positive partner
+- An ongoing sexual relationship with an HIV-positive partner

-- A bacterial STI (syphilis, gonorrhea, or chlamydia) diagnosed or reported within the past 6 months
+- A bacterial STI (syphilis, gonorrhea, or chlamydia) was diagnosed or reported within the past 6 months

 Men and Women Who Use Injectable Drugs